COVID-19 Lessons for Your Next Pandemic Crisis Plan

 Very few of them will have had a meaningful pandemic risk and crisis management plans.

-Writing in the Journal of Business Continuity and Emergency Planning last month, Lisa Koonin, who teaches health policy and management at the Gillings School of Global Public Health for the University of North Carolina, identified four areas of business pandemic preparedness that are relevant for any level of severity:
+Writing in the Journal of Business Continuity and Emergency Planning, Lisa Koonin, who teaches health policy and management at the Gillings School of Global Public Health for the University of North Carolina, identified four areas of business pandemic preparedness that are relevant for any level of severity:

 - Continuity Planning